exploring self-realization, sacred personhood, and full humanity

 who wrote the html-code for your programming, what you believe

 The great “father of history,” Herodotus, is correct, of course.
 That which the average person believes is simply a product of what Grandma said, the Nice Young Man at Church said, what teacher in third grade said.
 These early pedagogues “wrote the html code,” our cultural programming, for what would become our personal sense of propriety, of right and wrong.
 In popular parlance, we refer to this burdening weight of prejudicial assumption as our “baggage,” which is not easy to set aside.

-READ MORE, as this inset-box is featured in the "Morality" and "Reason Behind The Reason" articles.
+READ MORE in the "Morality" and "Reason Behind The Reason" articles.

 a creedalism nurtured on grandma's knee